The eScience Institute partners with researchers to design hackweeks that are tailored to the unique needs of your community.

 eScience trains community partners in best practices of open science, guiding small group interactions, and developing interactive learning content.
 By “training the trainers” we foster a cohort of skilled practitioners who often lead future events.

-- Community Engagement – Hackweeks depend on community participation for tutorials and projects.
+- Level of Community Engagement – Hackweeks depend on community participation for tutorials and projects.
 Check with a few members of your community to gauge interest.

-- Funding – Explore the mechanisms for funding the event.
+- Source of Funding – Explore the mechanisms for funding the event.
 Past eScience programs have been supported by industry partners and US federal agencies such as the NSF, NASA, and NOAA.
-Visit our Hackweek Funding page to learn more.